tilburgsciencehub/website/content/topics/Analyze/tests/test-assumptions/serial-correlation.md

 ### 1. Durbin-Watson test

-The Durbin Watson test is a commonly used method to check for first-order serial correlation (correlation from one period to the other).
+The Durbin-Watson test is a commonly used method to check for first-order serial correlation (correlation from one period to the other).
 This test assumes strictly exogenous regressors.

 {{% codeblock %}}
 ```R